a1studmuffin/lilygo-twatch-sleepdevice/README.md

 # lilygo-twatch-sleepdevice
-Converts a LilyGo T-Watch 2020 V3 into a sleep therapy device for positional obstructive sleep apnea (POSA) and snoring
+Converts a [LilyGo T-Watch 2020 V3](https://www.lilygo.cc/products/t-watch-2020-v3) into a sleep therapy device for positional obstructive sleep apnea (POSA) and snoring.
+Monitors how long the wearer has been on their back, and vibrates periodically to encourage them to roll onto their side.
+Similar to [Somnibel](https://somnibel.eu) or [Night Shift](https://nightshifttherapy.com).
+Use at your own risk - this is an open source project and not clinically proven to be effective.

 ![SleepDevice](https://github.com/a1studmuffin/lilygo-twatch-sleepdevice/assets/6295625/cdb76fb6-1317-4a38-9692-305ed1191a97)

 ## Background

 I was recently diagnosed with positional obstructive sleep apnea (POSA) while sleeping on my back.
 I was presented with two treatment options: a low-tech solution (a tennis ball in a stocking tied to the upper back), or a high-tech solution (a commercial sleep therapy device worn as a collar which vibrates when the wearer is lying on their back).
-The second option appealed to my inner nerd, but the devices were around AUD400.
+The second option appealed to my inner nerd, but the devices were quite expensive.
 So I invented a third treatment option: a DIY sleep therapy device!

-I was going to roll my own hardware solution, but conveniently stumbled across the open source Lilygo T-Watch, which contained everything I needed: an ESP-based microcontroller, rechargeable battery, vibration motor and accelerometer.
-The OLED display was a lovely bonus, and the price was right at 60AUD.
-All I needed to do was remove the watch band and add a clip to attach it to the front of my shorts or t-shirt at night.
+I was going to roll my own hardware solution, but conveniently stumbled across the inexpensive open source Lilygo T-Watch, which contained everything I needed: an ESP-based microcontroller, rechargeable battery, vibration motor and accelerometer.
+The OLED display and slick housing was a lovely bonus.
+All I needed to do was write the software, remove the watch band and add a clip to attach it to my clothes at night.

 ## Installation